jbx-protocol/juice-token-resolver/README.md

 ### Run all tests

-Run `forge test --fork-url $ETH_RPC_URL -v --via-ir --ffi`, replacing `$ETH_RPC_URL` with your own RPC provider and API key.
+Run `forge test --fork-url $ETH_RPC_URL -v --ffi`, replacing `$ETH_RPC_URL` with your own RPC provider and API key.
 An RPC url might look like `https://mainnet.infura.io/v3/xyzabc123xyzabc123xyzabc123`.

 If you append `--fork-block-number BLOCK_NUMBER` to the above, replacing `BLOCK_NUMBER` with a recent block height, Forge will cache the fork and the tests will run faster.
 Do not be surprised if values don't change when you set a new project handle onchain.